videolan/x265/doc/reST/cli.rst

 .. option:: --colorprim <integer|string>

-	Specify color primitive to use when converting to RGB.
+	Specify color primaries to use when converting to RGB.
 Default undefined (not signaled)

 	1. bt709